 Confidentiality, attentiveness, and understanding are important to me in my work with clients.

 Students – School transitions can be hard: elementary to middle school, middle school to high school, high school to professional school or college, and college to graduate school.
 Being organized helps students get better grades and maintain confidence and achieve career goals.
 I can help!

 People with AD/HD – If you are feeling shame, guilt, and/or embarrassment – no worries – I’ve seen and heard it all.
 I don’t believe in a one-size fits all approach.
 I love talking with clients and together coming up with solutions and maintenance systems that people can envision themselves using.
 I can help!

 No purchase solutions – People tend to think that they need to buy a variety of organizing supplies.
 Buying supplies before knowing what is needed can make life more complicated and can lead to unnecessary expense.
 Most of the time, materials that clients already have are usable in an organizing project.
 If you want less complication and expense, I can help!

-To read more: Click on this link to access the Nuggets of Goodness From Pittsburgh newsletter.
+To read more: Click on this link to access the Where Are You on the Organizing Spectrum? newsletter.